Dreambound

 Recommended for you

-A Licensed Vocational Nurse, also known as a Licensed Practical Nurse (LPN) in some states, is a healthcare professional who provides basic nursing care under the supervision of registered nurses (RNs) or physicians.
-LVNs work in a variety of healthcare settings, including hospitals, nursing homes, clinics, and home health agencies.
+An LVN, also known as a Licensed Practical Nurse (LPN) in some states, provides basic nursing care under the supervision of Registered Nurses (RNs) and physicians.
+They handle tasks such as:

 • Administering medications and injections